ruc-practical-ai/data-loaders/README.md

 For those who do need to interact directly with the NBIA Data Retriever, more information can be found on its CLI [here](https://wiki.cancerimagingarchive.net/display/NBIA/NBIA+Data+Retriever+Command-Line+Interface+Guide).

+New releases of the tool can be found in the [NBIA GitHub](https://github.com/CBIIT/NBIA-TCIA/releases).

 #### TCIA User Guide

 Complete instructions on interacting with TCIA can be found in the [user guide](https://wiki.cancerimagingarchive.net/display/NBIA/TCIA+Radiology+Portal+User%27s+Guide).